Cordoba Travel Guide

 The Reconquista, the recapturing of Muslim Andalusia by the Christians, occurred in 1236 long before Ferdinand and Isabella took back Granada in 1492.
 Under various Catholic monarchs, Córdoba went into a decline that lasted for centuries.

-Córdoba today is a modern city with broad, tree-lined boulevards and an up-to-date business community, but you can still glimpse its former glory.
+Córdoba today is a modern city with broad, tree-lined boulevards and an up-to-date business community, but you can still glimpse its former glory, one of the reasons it was awarded UNESCO World Heritage status.
 Stroll the cobblestone streets of the Judería (Jewish quarter), wander through Queen Isabella's garden in the Alcázar, visit Renaissance churches and palaces, explore some of Andalusia's finest museums, and visit the excavations of Madinat Al-Zahra, a country palace and royal city built by a 10th-century caliph.